 - Support New Zealand sport and recreation sector to become a global benchmark for gender equity

 - Build New Zealand’s reputation and position as a global thought-leader on gender equity in sport and recreation

-The IWG and Women in Sport Aotearoa Patron was announced on UN International Women’s Day, 8 March 2019.
+The IWG and Women in Sport Aotearoa Patron, the Rt Hon.
+Helen Clark, was announced on UN International Women’s Day, 8 March 2019.

 The IWG Co-Chair for New Zealand is Raewyn Lovett ONZM, alongside Ms Ruth Maphorisa of Botswana.

 Women in Sport Aotearoa Chief Executive Officer, Rachel Froggatt, is IWG Secretary General 2018-2022.

 A number of key people and agencies are also providing exceptional support through the IWG Advisory Group.

 To find out more about our role, please visit the Secretariat section of the IWG website.

 A special thank you to Sport New Zealand and Auckland Tourism, Events and Economic Development (ATEED), the first major funders to come on board in support of Women’s in Sport Aotearoa’s work to deliver the International Working Group (IWG) on Women and Sport Secretariat & Conference 2018-2022.